Code-Institute-Submissions/ABRSM_piano_studio/TESTING.md

 - [Lesson Page](https://youtu.be/kexqcdu05E8)
 - [About Page](https://youtu.be/ROMKPScvxoU)
 ## Home page
-At desktop view the Nav bar is set to the right, the logo to the left.
+At desktop view the Nav bar is set to the right, the logo to the left, at lower screen width these will be centered and links spaced evenly.
 The hero image takes up the width of the screen and becomes static at lower screen width and changes shape to a circle for phone view width.

 The welcome text is centered and responsive changing size at smaller screen widths.